iamkanishka/Jasmine-Karma_testing/Readme.md

 2. Create Simple Calculator Program and Perform add, subtract, multiply, adn divide methods- jasmine.
 3. Build the Calculator Program UI and Capture the input Value from the TextBox - Jasmine Testing.
 4. Extract numbers and Operator from calculator input with split and match string methods.
+5. Calculate the result using switch case and update the result in the DOM.